-During dialysis there is a risk of direct introduction of pathogens into a patient's bloodstream.
-Effective hand hygiene immediately prior to performing any procedure is the single most effective way to minimise the risk of transmission of microorganisms.
+During dialysis there is a risk of direct introduction of pathogens into a patient's bloodstream (1).
+Effective hand hygiene immediately prior to performing any procedure is the single most effective way to minimise the risk of transmission of microorganisms (1).

-As processes may be specific to each dialysis unit and each individual patient, these guidelines should be followed for hand hygiene during dialysis, although some local adaptation may be required.
+It is recognised that processes may be specific to each dialysis unit and each individual patient.
+It is recommended that the following guidelines are followed for hand hygiene during dialysis, although some local adaptation may be required.